ndb1029/711-final-project/README.md

 # Findings
 ## Barplots of Taxonomy
 <img width="1073" alt="Screenshot 2023-05-14 at 7 30 09 PM" src="https://github.com/ndb1029/711-final-project/assets/130377747/350bec14-8052-4cb2-bd15-b05e06e1a45c">
+  Table 1.
+This table lists the bacteria identified in each of the samples.

 <img width="1077" alt="Screenshot 2023-05-14 at 7 30 16 PM" src="https://github.com/ndb1029/711-final-project/assets/130377747/5aaca985-ed42-491f-b3dc-ccd862881cb7">
+  Figure 1.
+A barplot graph comparing Sample Type metadata across treatments, stool, and swabs.
+Sample 1 focuses on treatment and stool.
+While sample 2 focuses on stool and swabs.
+Sample 2 is more general as purple is more prominent, indicating that actinobacteria is present.

 <img width="1047" alt="Screenshot 2023-05-16 at 4 02 54 PM" src="https://github.com/ndb1029/711-final-project/assets/130377747/02ec5d7b-3efc-4121-b7db-e0337bd38bc4">
+  Figure 2.
+These two barplots are comparing microbiota diversity between control group to treatment group.
+Sample 2 is more general than sample 1 as it mostly contains generalized bacteria and Actinobacteria.

 <img width="1026" alt="Screenshot 2023-05-16 at 4 03 04 PM" src="https://github.com/ndb1029/711-final-project/assets/130377747/4e32019c-f1b5-49fb-804e-b78f6806a1e0">
+  Figure 3.
+These barplots compare the microbiota of ages between both samples.
+Sample 1 has a clear trend of similar bacteria based on age.
+Age 8.1 has primarily one type of bacteria, as seen in orange.
+Age 10.7 has primarily Actinobacteria.
+And age 12.5 has primarily Bacteria, Firmicutes, Clostridia, and Clostridiales.

 <img width="1028" alt="Screenshot 2023-05-16 at 4 03 13 PM" src="https://github.com/ndb1029/711-final-project/assets/130377747/0b74f0f1-0da8-448a-ab87-d94a6f4568f6">
+  Figure 4.
+These boxplots compare microbiota across weight among sample 1 and 2.
+Samples with 50 kg primarily have related bacteria as denoted by orange.
+Samples with 63 kg primarily has Bacteria, Firmicutes, Clostridia, and Clostridiales.

 ## Alpha Diversity
 <img width="1059" alt="Screenshot 2023-05-16 at 4 04 22 PM" src="https://github.com/ndb1029/711-final-project/assets/130377747/90945c09-d82e-499a-ae34-7b3a7896869c">